SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-16-covid-vaccines-and-clots.md

 > with any of the other vaccines, or with COVID-19, since we are using data collected by
 > the EMA monitoring system, not from the electronic health records network.
 (No  patients
 > in  the  network had  received ChAdOx1  nCoV-19, reflecting  the  fact  that  the
-> network  isalmost entirely US-based).
+> network  is almost entirely US-based).

 On the one hand: gee, that's too bad.
 On the other: this is an example of scrupulous scientific honesty, and you should be applauding now.
 (Though doing so sadly, regretting